MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 > For an illustrative example about how to define and measure SLO and SLIs, see the [Example](#example) section.

+### Assess the impact of Microsoft SLAs

+Microsoft Service Level Agreement (SLA) provides insight into availability of areas that Microsoft commits to. **SLAs don't guarantee an offering as a whole**.
+When evaluating SLAs, have a good understanding of the coverage provided around the published percentile.

+For instance, consider Azure App Service Web Apps.
+It's considered available when it returns a 200 OK status in a given use case.
+Within that specific context and timeframe, it doesn't guarantee availability of features such as Easy Auth.
+Similarly, slot switching behavior isn't covered by the SLA.
+Areas that aren't mentioned explicitly in the agreement should be considered as best-effort by the platform.

+So, if your workload relies on deployment slots, you cannot derive your SLO solely from the Azure App Services SLA.
+As a workload team, it becomes necessary to hedge and predict the uptime availability.
+However, this prediction can be somewhat uncertain, which is why closely tying your SLO to the platform SLA can be problematic.

+Let's study another example.
+What does it mean for Azure Front Door to be available 99.99%?
+To achieve this, your design must adhere to specific criteria published in the agreement.
+Your backend must include storage, A GET operation should retrieve a file of at least 50KB in size, and you need agents deployed across multiple spots and at least five geographically diverse locations.
+This narrow use case of Front Door doesn't guarantee features like caching, routing rules, or web application firewall.
+These aspects fall outside the scope of the SLA.

-#### Multi-region targets
+### Multi-region targets - TODO

 Pay attention to how much redundancy you need to meet high SLOs.
 For example, Microsoft guarantees higher SLAs for multi-region deployments of Azure Cosmos DB than it guarantees for single-region deployments.

-For multi-region deployments, the composite SLA is calculated as follows:
+For multi-region deployments, the composite SLO is calculated as follows:

 - *N* is the composite SLA for the application that's deployed in one region.